Developers Blog

 With the Connect API launch around the corner, here are some tips for building a robust authentication flow for Connect API integrations on mobile and desktop clients.
 Our main advice is to favor a browser-based authentication flow when redirecting users to log in or sign up on Canva.

 Let’s dive deeper.
 The Connect API lets you access your Canva designs, assets, folders, and so on, directly in your product.
 It's a REST API built on top of the OAuth protocol.
 Apps that use the Connect API are called integrations (this is a way of differentiating them from SDK apps that live within the Canva editor).
-For example, the Connect API powers the new Canva integration for Slack.
+For example, the Connect API powers the new Canva integration for Slack(opens in a new tab or window).

 When building an integration, OAuth requires that users log in to Canva to consent to the permissions scopes requested by your integration.
 Your integration is expected to redirect users to the authorization endpoint, where they're presented with login options.
 When logged in, they can consent to the scopes.